techwallahexplorer/Phoenix/README.md

 ## ❓ FAQ

 **Q: What file types are supported?**
-A: You can upload `.txt` files or paste any text.
-(PDF support can be added easily.)
+A: You can upload `.txt` 'docx' files or paste any text.

 **Q: Is my data private?**
 A: Yes, all processing happens locally—your data is never stored or shared.